 - Repeat if required, or monitor carefully for reoccurring blockages (bleeding).

-Once you’ve cleared the airway, you apply a dressing to the front of the mouth to control bleeding, and monitor the child closely to keep the airway patent.
+Once you’ve cleared the airway, apply a dressing to the front of the mouth to control bleeding, and monitor the child closely to keep the airway patent.
 The child is packaged for transport and delivered to the ER.

 All calls should go so smoothly.
-And with proper preplanning and calculated foresight, you improve your odds for success significantly.
+And with proper preplanning and calculated foresight, you improve your odds of success significantly.
 So, keep these factors in mind when faced with pediatric patients in need of suction to ensure a positive outcome.